-30 Contingent liabilities and commitments
+36 Corntingent liabilities and commitments

-There are no contingent liabilities and commitments as at March 31, 2020 (March 31, 2019 Rs.
-Nil)
+These are contingent liabilities and commitments as at March 31, 2021 is Re.14.00 iac (March 31, 2020 Rs.
+14.00 iac)

-31 Disclosures relating to suppliers registered under Micro, Small and Medium Enterprise Development Act, 2006:
+37 Dissectosures relating to suppliers registered under Micro, Small and Medium Enterprise Development Act, 2008;

-As at March 31, 2020 As at March 31, 2019 As at The principal amount and the interest due the reserve to the control of the contr Amount in Rs.
-Amount in Rs.
-April 1, 2018 Amount in Rs.
-The principal amount and the interest due thereon remaining unpaid to any MSME supplier as at the end of each accounting year included in: Amount in As.
-Principal amount due to micro and small enterprises Interest due on above -
+Ae at March 31, 2021 Amount in Re.
+As at March 31, 2020 Amount in Rs.
+The principal amount and the interest due thereon remaining unpaid to any MSME supplier as at the end of eac⊯n accounting year included in: www.dublideficitiidefichtidefichtel ainglyfthildriftislijddalaingifdalainsi ildenaue Prin⊷cipal amount due to micro and small enterprises Inte∎rest due on above ij Pr ii a

-The amount of interest paid by the buyer in terms of section 16 of the MSMED ACT 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year - - The amounts of the payments made to micro and small suppliers beyond the appointed day during each accounting period. - - The amount of interest due and payable for the year of delay in making payment (which have been paid but beyond the appointment day during the year) but without adding the Interest specified under the MSMED Act, 2006. - - - The amount of interest accrued and remaining unpaid at the end of each accounting year. - - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible under section 23 of the MSMED Act 2006. - - ,
+The amount of interest paid by the buyer in terms of section 16 of the MSMED ACT 2006 along with the amcunts of the payment made to the supplier beyond the appointed day during each accounting year ٠ • N The amounts of the payments made to micro and small suppliers beyond the appointed day during each accounting period.
+The amount of interest due and payable for the year of delay in making payment (which have been paid but bey the appointment day during the year) but without adding the interest specified under the MSMED Act, 2006. • The amount of interest accrued and remaining unpaid at the end of each accounting year. - The amount of further interest remaining due and payable even in the succeeding years, until such date whem the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible under section 23 of the MSMED Act 2006. • N.

-32 Employee benefits
+38 Employee benefits